Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 "The people dreamed this country.
 The people built this country, and it is the people who are making America great again," Trump said.
 "As long as we are proud of who we are, and what we are fighting for — there is nothing we cannot achieve."

-The Democratic response: 'bullies,' 'partisanship' and 'chaos'
+The Democratic response: "Bullies," "partisanship" and "chaos"

 Rep. Joe Kennedy III, D-Mass. — a 37-year-old rising star and scion of the famed political family — delivered the official Democratic response to Trump's speech and seized on the division in the country that he argued has been inflamed by the president.